Gilles J. Guillemin: Career

 In 2020, the editors of PLOS ONE retracted an article co-authored by Guillemin, citing concerns about the integrity of some of its data.
+Since then 3 more articles have been retracted.
+This was done at the request of Guillemin.
+All scientific work reported in these retracted manuscripts was not performed in Prof Guillemin’s laboratory by any member of his research team but by external collaborators.

 Pandis

 In 2018, Guillemin co-created PANDIS with Catherine Stace.
 PANDIS is an Australian not-for-profit organisation.

 The aim of the organisation is to identify "infectious pathogens in Australian patients with various types of chronic diseases," called PAN for "All" and DIS for "diseases", with a focus on tick-borne diseases.

 Motor Neurone Disease BioBank

-In 2012, Guillemin, with his colleague Dominic Rowe, co-created the first motor neuoron disease biobank in Australia.
+In 2012, Guillemin, with his colleague Dominic Rowe, co-created the first motor neuron disease biobank in Australia.

 The Motor Neurone Disease (MND) Biobank houses samples that are then available to for use in research projects.
 One such project was conducted by Guillemin and his team around the analysis of the blood plasma of Amyotrophic lateral sclerosis patients to find ways to improve diagnosis.

 Community engagement

 Guillemin was involved in "STEM Professionals in Schools" a CSIRO Education program where he shares his experience as a scientist to primary and secondary school students, from 2009 to 2017.